-So you noticed that your aging parents could use some help around the home and you have discussed the option of home care with them, only to agree to provide care yourself for the time being.
+So you noticed that your aging parents could use some help around the home and you have discussed the option of home health care with them, only to agree to provide care yourself for the time being.

 This is a good enough solution at the time, because you believe you can keep up with providing care for your parents while also managing your own life.